andreyleonardo/search-app-study/README.md

-# GYG Take Home, Search Application
+# Search Application - Study

 ## About the solution